elgransan/BlazorReorder/README.md

 # Blazor Reorder

+### Disclaimer
+This component is in development, still can suffer big modifications that can affect functionality

+## Intro
 A Drag and Drop sortable list built in Blazor.
-It only uses javascript for trigger events and get element information (that in NET 6 it's impossible to do it direct from Blazor)
+It only uses javascript for trigger events and get element information (that in NET 6 it's impossible to do it directly from Blazor)

 The Reorder Component is a RCL so you can install it as nuget package or you can reference the source code project

-Example code:
+### Example code:

+**Program.cs**

+    // Add this lines
+    builder.Services.AddScoped<BlazorReorderList.ReorderService<ListItem>>();
+    public record ListItem(string title, string url, string details);

+**Example.razor**

+    @page "/example"
     <div class="card">
         <Reorder Items="list" TItem="ListItem">
             <div class="mb-2 mx-2">